 #2 How To Create A Social Media Strategy For Your Ecommerce Brand

-As we’ve talked about before, strategy is the overarching plan.
+As we’ve talked about before, marketing strategy is the overarching plan.
 Tactics are the action steps you take to reach the goal.
 Start by defining why you’ll use social media to do what.
 A good strategy only needs a sentence or two.

 For example: We plan to use Facebook and Twitter to interact with our clients aged 18 to 55 as these are their most used social platforms.
 We will build brand awareness, drive new sales, and lower support emails.